 Third level: Elect to file a written Grade Appeal.
-Appeal forms are available from the Area Vice President for Instruction.
+Appeal forms are available from the Area Vice President of Academic Affairs.
 The decision of the Grade Appeal Committee is final.

 A Grade Appeal may not be filed until the first and second levels have been completed.

-Once a Grade Appeal is filed with the Area Vice President for Instruction the following procedure takes effect:
+Once a Grade Appeal is filed with the Area Vice President of Academic Affairs the following procedure takes effect:

-- The Grade Appeal Committee consisting of a Division Chair (outside of the division in which the course grade is in question), the Area Vice President for Instruction or Campus Vice President, two faculty members from within the division, one from another division, and the Dean of Student Life (or representative) will meet to consider the appeal.
+- The Grade Appeal Committee consisting of a Division Chair (outside of the division in which the course grade is in question), the Area Vice President of Academic Affairs, two faculty members from within the division, one from another division, and the Dean of Student Life (or representative) will meet to consider the appeal.